Does the European Union need its own army? Afghanistan withdrawal revives an old debate.

 German Chancellor Angela Merkel, who once endorsed Macron’s suggestion for an army, has nonetheless been a staunch supporter of NATO, as well as the U.S. military bases in her country.
 But Armin Laschet, who is vying to succeed her, said recently that Europe must be strengthened “such that we never have to leave it up to Americans.”

+On Thursday, German Defense Minister Annegret Kramp-Karrenbauer argued for another approach.
+The E.U. should have a coordinated security strategy that puts it on “equal footing” with the United States, she said, but that shouldn’t require an extra E.U. force.

+“The military capabilities in the E.U. countries are available,” she wrote on Twitter, suggesting that a “coalition of the willing” could mobilize after a blocwide vote.

 Some critics say European leaders are attempting to distance themselves from the Afghanistan fiasco, despite generally supporting the decision to leave.
-Germany, for instance, declined to send troops to help stabilize the country last month as the Taliban made sweeping territorial gains.
+Germany, for instance, declined to send troops back to help stabilize the country last month as the Taliban made sweeping territorial gains.
 NATO Secretary General Jens Stoltenberg said shortly after Kabul fell that while the United States pushed for the withdrawal, the alliance ultimately agreed.
 “We left together,” he said.

-The renewed debate among European leaders reflects a growing frustration with Biden, who told the world that “America is back,” but has pursued foreign policies that echo some of his predecessor’s positions.
+But the renewed debate among European leaders also reflects a growing frustration with Biden, who told the world that “America is back” but has pursued foreign policies that echo some of his predecessor’s positions.

 “What happened in Afghanistan was a defining moment,” said Nathalie Loiseau, who chairs the European Parliament’s subcommittee on security and defense.
 When the United States decided to pull out, there was scant coordination with allies, she said.
 Biden dismissed European calls for a “conditions-based withdrawal” and he refused to extend the deadline for pulling out.